Melik Ajdar Mausoleum: Plan and the architectural features of the mausoleum

 According to the observations of various researchers, the mausoleum with its octahedral prismatic volume tapering to the top, and with the parabolic shape of the dome and the elegant chubuk-shaped corner columns was created as a result of the direct imitation of yurts, widespread among the Turks.
 Like the inner space, the outer volume of the mausoleum is one whole, the transitional strip between the body and the dome cover is practically absent.
 All sides of the body are lined with large, well-hewn stone slabs.
 The square capitals of the columns, covered with carved decorations, rest against the cornice.
 The front door is located on the north side of the building.
 The top of the doorway is covered with a solid architrave stone, which is shaped like a pointed arch.
 Traces of the hewn figure of a horseman are marked inside its border.
 A number of details of the monument are similar to the ones of the tombs in the village of Demirchilar, Gubadli district.

 The corners of the octagonal body of the mausoleum are made in the form of thin stone columns, resembling rods, which form the basis of the yurt’s frame.
 According to the graphic description of M. S. Bulatov, “the architect who built the mausoleum used an ellipse to draw the silhouette of the structure.”

 The wall’s inner surface rises vertically up to a height of 1.5 meters and then passes into a curved convex surface.
 The interior area, covered with gray plaster, repeats the outline of the outer part of the walls.
 In the southern part of the inner wall there is a small shallow niche of the mihrab facing the front door.
 The light enters the mausoleum through four small skylights at the base of the dome.

 Another interesting feature of the mausoleum is that a rearing figure of a bull, made with a great expression, is inscribed in the tympanum of its decorative lancet arch.
-On the sides of the entrance, decorated on both the parts with a ribbon ornament of rosettes, there are also images of bulls, which are somewhat worse preserved.
+On the sides of the entrance, decorated on both sides with a ribbon ornament of rosettes, there are also images of bulls, which are somewhat worse preserved.
 These images further enrich the artistic properties of the monument, and also indicate that the images of animals in Azerbaijan were more widespread than expected.